mzallaghi4/MathsJulia/function.md

  Creating and using functions with Julia programming language.

 Step 1: Syntax of Function Declaration:
 In Julia, functions are declared using the `function` keyword.
-The basic syntax for creating a function is as follows:

 ```julia
 function function_name(argument1, argument2, ...)